aws-samples/amazon-honeycode-table-api-integration-sample/README.md

 # Amazon Honeycode API Labs

 This lab shows how to:
- * Use AWS Lambda functions to write data from an external source (Amazon S3) into Amazon Honeycode
+ * Use AWS Lambda functions to write data from external sources (Amazon S3, Amazon DynamoDB) into Amazon Honeycode.
+The lambda functions are triggered when a new file is added to the S3 bucket or when items in DynamoDB table are added/updated/removed
  * Use AWS Lambda functions to read data from Amazon Honeycode, save them to Amazon S3 and mark those records in Honeycode as exported

 This project uses AWS CDK to create the required resources.